Spin speed and strategy is the way to control the fastest game on earth. Millions of chinese people can't be wrong, table tennis is an amazing sport!

 Please note that players can only register in maximum one single class per day.
 This means for Feb 10 youth/juniors are requested to choose these classes, seniors choose "performance classes".

 All players with any physical or intellectual disability can participate.
 For the Disability classes 1-11 the player must have international or national table tennis classification.

 National classification can be issued, to request this please contact the organizer.

-Directly after the final match on Sunday.
-Gold-, silver- and bronze medals.
+The price ceremony will take place directly after the final match on Saturday and Sunday.
+There will be gold-, silver- and bronze medals.
 Bronze medals will be awarded to both semifinal players.
 If a singles event has fewer than 4 players, no bronze medal will be awarded.

 The teams must wear uniform club outfit.